 If you’re looking to build your next home, or are undertaking a large-scale renovation, it’s important to ensure you have adequate cover if things go awry.
 We all know about home and contents insurance, but what about a building guarantee?
 All our NZCB builders can arrange a Halo 10-year Residential Guarantee Cover for you.
-Read on to find out everything you need to know about this important cover for your new home.
+Read on to learn what the Halo 10-year Residential Guarantee is, what it covers, how much it costs and how you can apply for the guarantee for your new home build or renovation project.

 What am I covered for under NZ law?